-This year we are able to put together starter flocks that include yearling ewes, which allows the new owner to breed the yearlings the first fall rather than waiting a full year until the ewe lambs grow up.
+In some years we can sell you a starter flock that includes yearling or 2-year-old proven ewes, which allows the new owner to breed the first fall rather than waiting a full year until the ewe lambs grow up.
 Contact us if you are interested in this alternative to the traditional “ewe-lambs-only” starter flock.

 These fellows have their share of “battle scars” from knocking heads during Retired Flocksires for Sale … ► rut each year, but of course the damage is far removed from the breeding equipment.

 Newsflash: Sheep breeders almost always have more rams than they can use as breeders, yet all of us want to bring in new blood from time to time.
 We sure do.
-If you are looking for a young ram to diversify your flock, please contact us.
-We may have an available yearling who is eager to assist you in your breeding program.
+If you are looking for a young ram to diversify your flock, please contact us or check out the latest posts on our blog (priscilla.saltmarshranch.com) about which specific rams are still for sale.
+We almost always have available rams who are eager to assist you in your breeding program.

 From time to time we have a few wether lambs available as companions for your breeding rams or to use as a non-breeding group of handsome lawnmowers.
 Let us know if you're interested.